tobiasbriones/blog/mathswe/com/legal/ops/cookies/pr/new-cookie-customization-pane---mathswe-com-2024-04-03/index.md

 vertically from top to bottom.
 This way, you read the items in key-value pairs.
 It also has a maximum height to avoid losing the context.

+It also gives a link to the cookie/privacy policy of the corresponding provider so you can read how they use cookies.
+If the cookie is first-party, it'll link to the same mathswe.com cookie policy.

 ![](images/cookie-customization-mobile-1.png)

 ![](images/cookie-customization-mobile-2.png)